Practical tips to help you improve your credit rating and avoid expensive high interest loans

 Many people with pre-payment meters are already struggling with debt and tend to be low-income households.

 In the worst case, Co-Operative Energy had a gap of £405 between those paying by direct debit and those with pre-payment meters (although they say they are now cutting their rates to reduce this!)

 For more on this please check out – Prepay meters hit the poorest hardest – Citizens Advice

-So to avoid the pre-pay energy meter trap consider the following energy saving tips, so that you can affort to pay direct debit and enjoy cheaper energy:
+So to avoid the pre-pay energy meter trap consider the following energy-saving tips so that you can afford to pay direct debit and enjoy cheaper energy:

 1. Save energy – turn electrical items off when they are not being used; TVs on standby use a surprising amount of power.

-3. Compere energy prices – try comparison websites to make sure you’re getting the best possible deal.
+3. Compare energy prices – try comparison websites to make sure you’re getting the best possible deal.
 It is worth the time to save some money

 4. Apply for a grant – you could be eligible for an energy efficiency grant to help with home insulation etc.

 5. Loft insulation – if you don’t have loft insulation you are literally sending your money out through the roof.

 6. Energy monitor – if your bills seem to be growing to try investing in an energy monitor to see where you might be able to reduce your energy use.